-In an attempt to localize the above male specific crossover number evolution within the meiotic pathway we quantified a marker for double strand breaks (DSBs), DMC1, in prophase spermatocytes.
-DMC1 foci were scored from a total of 76 leptotene and 75 zygotene staged spermatocytes from juvenile mice (12 to 18 days) of three low rec, ( musculusKAZ , domesticusWSB , and domesticusG) and two high recombining strains ( musculusPWD and molossinusMSM).
+In an attempt to localize the male-specific evolution of crossover number to steps of the meiotic pathway, we counted foci from a marker for double strand breaks (DSBs), DMC1, in prophase spermatocytes.
+DMC1 foci were scored from a total of 76 leptotene-stage and 75 zygotene-stage spermatocytes from juvenile mice (12 to 18 days) from three low-recombination strains ( musculusKAZ , domesticusWSB , and domesticusG) and two high-recombination strains ( musculusPWD and molossinusMSM).

-The mean number of DMC1 foci per cell is associated with evolution of the number of precursors (DSBs).
-The two high recombining strains tested have significantly more DMC1 foci compared to low recombining strains in leptotene cells (t.test; p=0, one-way-anova; p = 0.00027).
-However the differences in DMC1 foci were not significant for zygotene cells (later prophase) between the two groups (t.test; p = 0.66, one-way-anova; p = 0.15).
-Indicating that DMC1 counts at this stage is more predictive of the downstream crossover number differences.
+The high-recombination strains have significantly more DMC1 foci than the low-recombination strains in leptotene cells (t-test, p<someSmallNumber; one-way ANOVA, p = 0.00027).
+In contrast, the two strain groups do not differ in DMC1 foci counted in zygotene cells (later prophase)(t-test, p = 0.66; one-way-anova, p = 0.15).

-After DSB formation, DSBs are repaired as either non-crossover (NCO) or crossovers (COs). with the vast majority being repaired as NCOs.
-Thus the ratio of CO:DSB is a partial indicator of the proportion of DSBs which are designated into COs, partially known as the NCO:CO decision.
-The ratios, calculated for DMC1 means from both stages, are not significantly different between the high and low strain groups (t.test; p = 0.94 and p = 0.11 for leptotene and zygotene ratios respectively).
+After DSB formation, DSBs are repaired as either non-crossovers (NCO) or as crossovers (COs), with the vast majority being repaired as NCOs.
+Thus the ratio of CO:DSB is a partial indicator of the proportion of DSBs which are designated as COs.
+The ratios, calculated for DMC1 means from both stages, are not significantly different between the high and low strain groups (t-test, p = 0.94 and p = 0.11 for leptotene and zygotene ratios, respectively).
+This comparison raises the possibility that the evolution of crossover number is primarily due to processes that precede the crossover/non-crossover decision.

-Single Bivalent Level Results

-For each strain, we deconstructed the estimates of genome wide recombination rate by isolating single bivalents and quantifying the recombination landscape at the single bivalent level using an previously developed image analysis pipeline.
-The error of the image analysis algorithm is measuring chromosome features is low and highly similar to manual measures (Peterson 2019).
+Evolution of genome-wide recombination rate is reflected at the single chromosome level

-A limitation of our image analysis algorithm is that not all bivalents per cell are isolated, due to overlapping chromosomes.
-The range isolation rates per cell in this data set is 0.51 in molossinusMSM male to 0.72 musculusKAZ female.
-However, we assume that the isolation of chromsomes within cell images is not biased.
-From our total set of cell images 10458 chromosome objects were isolated by the image analysis software.
-After the human curation step, 9829 single bivalent observations remained.
-Given the large number of single chromosome observations, we assume that each of the data sets are equally representative of general patterns.
+To examine the connection between evolution of the genome-wide recombination rate and changes to the recombination landscape, we used an image analysis pipeline to measure properties of single bivalents (Peterson et al. 2019).
+This algorithm substantially speeds the accurate measurement of bivalents, but has the limitation that not all bivalents per cell can be isolated due to overlapping bivalents.
+In this dataset, isolation rates per cell range from 0.51 (molossinusMSM male) to 0.72 (musculusKAZ female).
+From the total set of cell images, 10,458 bivalent objects were isolated by the image analysis software.
+After a human curation step (Peterson et al. 2019), 9,829 single-bivalent observations remained.
+We assume that the isolation of bivalents within cells is unbiased.
+Given the large number of single-bivalent observations, we assume that each of the data sets are equally representative of general patterns.

-A limitation of these data from cytological stains are the only chromosome which can be accurately identified is the XY in males.
-The unpaired XY chromosomes have SYCP3 signal along the chromosome axis, but it forms a structure distinct from the synapsed autosomes, which can be excluded in the curation step.
-Since it has homologous pair in oocytes, the XX bivalent is indistinguishable from the rest of the autosomes.
-By physical length in Mb, the X is predicted to be the 3rd longest bivalent.

-Evolution of genome wide recombination rate is reflected at the single chromosome level
+An additional challenge of the MLH1 framework is that the identities of individual autosomes and the XX in females cannot be easily obtained (the male XY is distinct).